msgouros/PySpark-and-MLlib/README.md

 # PySpark-and-MLlib
-Getting start with PySpark and MLlib
+Getting started with PySpark and MLlib.